Azure-Samples/explore-iot-operations/tutorials/mq-event-driven-dapr/README.md

 # Building an event driven app with Dapr

-Learn how to aggregate data at the edge using IoT MQ and Dapr.
+Learn how to aggregate data at the edge using Azure IoT Operations and Dapr.

 ## Tutorial instructions